leethomason/OpenSaber/readme.md

 and 3) an accelerometer onto one board.
 The PCB with and without the Prop Shield are functionally equivalent.
 But without the Prop Shield, you need to add the amp and accelerometer yourself.
 Depending on space contraints, one or the other is more appealing.
-(Which is why I maintain both versions.)
+(Which is why I maintain both versions, but the V7 will move to Prop Shield exclusively.)

 - A **microcontroller**, the Teensy 3.2, is the micro-computer that runs the softare.
 It controls the blade state, the color